adelapie/ghidra-evm/README.md

 # Ghidra EVM Module

 ghidra-evm is a ghidra loader and plugin to reverse engineering Ethereum VM (EVM) bytecode.
 This version uses the Ghidra 9.1.2 API.
+It relies on the crytic evm_cfg_builder library (https://github.com/crytic/evm_cfg_builder) to assist Ghidra in the CFG generation process.

 ## Instalation instructions